Kingxukai/linux/Documentation/networking/device_drivers/ethernet/intel/iavf.rst

 Adaptive Virtual Function
 -------------------------
-Adaptive Virtual Function (AVF) allows the virtual function driver, or VF, to adapt to changing feature sets of the physical function driver (PF) with which it is associated.
-This allows system administrators to update a PF without having to update all the VFs associated with it.
+Adaptive Virtual Function (AVF) allows the woke virtual function driver, or VF, to adapt to changing feature sets of the woke physical function driver (PF) with which it is associated.
+This allows system administrators to update a PF without having to update all the woke VFs associated with it.
 All AVFs have a single common device ID and branding string.

-AVFs have a minimum set of features known as "base mode," but may provide additional features depending on what features are available in the PF with which the AVF is associated.
+AVFs have a minimum set of features known as "base mode," but may provide additional features depending on what features are available in the woke PF with which the woke AVF is associated.
 The following are base mode features:

 - 4 Queue Pairs (QP) and associated Configuration Status Registers (CSRs) for Tx/Rx